postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 ```
 !!!

 if you restart your server and navigate to the home page we will see "Page controller is connected" in the console when the controller connects.
-When we click our button we will see "Hello from page greeting" appear in the message area.
+When we click the button we will see "Hello from page greeting" appear in the message area.

 Of course we can simplify and keep all the JS and css in the component file if we use a bundler.
 We have an open source tool that will do this for us [here](https://github.com/postgresml/postgresml/tree/master/packages/cargo-pgml-components)

 ## Inter-component communication
 This is great, but we are not done yet.
 To pull the most value from your code you will need to make these components communicate with each other after initial render.
 It is easy to imagine an input element that needs to control external components, for example a copy button that informs the user it has copied content by flashing a toast.
 The toast and the button should not be the same element since you may want to us the toast for other messages.
 Also, we would not want to include multiple toast elements on the same page, so, we need our copy button to trigger a toast message.
 The correct solution per [stimulus](https://stimulus.hotwired.dev/reference/controllers#cross-controller-coordination-with-events) is to use events.

 ### Child to parent communication

-Lets create a copy button that displays a message on our page.
+Lets create a copy button component that displays a message on our page.
 Create a new component and name it copy.
 In the new file create the following:

 !!! code_block title="components/copy/mod.rs"
 ```rust